acs-lambda/.github/profile/README.md

 # Quickstart: Create & Deploy a New Lambda Repo

-Welcome!
 This guide shows you how to spin up a new repository for an AWS Lambda function in our GitHub organization and get code auto‑deployed on every push to `main`.

 ---

 ## 1️⃣ From the Organization Home

-1. Go to **github.com/acs-lambda** and click **New** → **Choose a template**.
+1. Go to **github.com/acs-lambda** and click **Create New Repository** → **Choose a template**.
 2. Select **`lambda-template`**.
 3. Give your repo a name, e.g. `user-auth-function`, and click **Create repository from template**.